 For those who have achieved “financial independence”, this doesn’t just mean sitting on some beach, endless days skiing or playing golf all the time.
 Although it absolutely could, what this really means is you have the opportunity to choose whether or not you want to work for an income.

 For myself, I have been conditioned to be productive my entire career and while I welcome the downshifting in pace, I want to continue to provide value to my local and wider community.
 Another reason why this blog is important to me as an early retirement project.
+I no longer need to work for income and any work that I choose to do, will be solely because I want to do it.

 I'm ready, what's next?